Remember in childhood, how your grandmother used to brew a cup of ginger tea whenever someone was under the weather?

 - Ginger-turmeric tea: This beverage is bestowed with the medicinal properties of turmeric and ginger.
 It helps in strengthening the immune system and can work wonders for someone who is under the weather.

 The immune-boosting ginger tea is one of the most favorite beverages during the hot season.
-It can not only detoxify your system and strengthen your immune system but also help in regulating blood sugar levels.
+It can detoxify your system, strengthen your immune system, and help regulate blood sugar levels.

-Now coming to the question of how to make ginger tea, here is the most simple recipe.
+Now coming to the question, here is the most simple recipe.

 Ingredients: